Skip to main content

 The solution

-As part of the CDC and USDS Pandemic-Ready Interoperability Modernization Effort (PRIME), Skylight partnered with VDH to experiment with new approaches for storing, processing, and linking different incoming data streams.
+Skylight partnered with VDH as part of a multi-year CDC and USDS initiative focused on pandemic readiness and interoperability to experiment with new approaches for storing, processing, and linking different incoming data streams.

-The prototype data processing pipeline that resulted from this work helped VDH use lab (ELR), case (eCR), and vaccine (VXU) data to answer urgent COVID-19 public health questions with less manual effort.
-The pipeline processed incoming data faster, created a source of truth, and removed the need for duplicative processes.
-Data that moved through this prototype pipeline was standardized, deduplicated, geocoded, and linked, and patient-level records were created to use for analysis.
-Additionally, the pipeline converted raw data into a tabular, human-readable format (e.g,. spreadsheet), enabling epidemiologists to quickly find data they needed.
+The resulting pipeline transformed how VDH worked with COVID-19 data.
+Lab reports (ELR), case reports (eCR), and vaccination records (VXU) could now answer urgent public health questions with far less manual effort.
+Data that moved through the pipeline was standardized, deduplicated, geocoded, and linked — and patient-level records were created automatically for analysis.
+The pipeline also converted raw data into a tabular, human-readable format, enabling epidemiologists to quickly find the information they needed without sifting through raw files.

-The project team is applying learnings from this pilot to inform additional DIBBs products that STLTs can use to modernize their data systems.
-During the next phase of work, our team will continue to test and iterate on DIBBs products with a wide range of public health departments to solve similar data challenges.
+Lessons from the VDH pilot shaped the broader DIBBs portfolio, informing additional products that STLTs can use to modernize their data systems.
+The team continues to test and iterate on DIBBs with a wider range of public health departments and disease surveillance systems.

 The results

-- DIBBs pipeline can generate a tabular, analysis-ready data mart for ~380,000 patient resources in under 15 minutes
+• DIBBs pipeline generates a tabular, analysis-ready data mart for ~380,000 patient resources in under 15 minutes